Explore this Section

 OVERVIEW OF KEY FEATURES

-- Annual entry for experienced in-service teachers seeking professional certification
+- Annual entry for in-service teachers seeking professional certification.

-- Two modules delivered during a 5 day residential held at Keele University, in August 2015
+- Taught modules delivered during a 5 day residential held at Keele University, in August.

 - Designed to be flexible in order to accommodate the diverse demands of international schooling.

-- Opportunity to progress to full MA Education (International)
+- Opportunity to progress to MA Education (International).